terminalcloud/apps/docs/ttrss.md

 # **Tiny Tiny RSS** Terminal.com Snapshot

-*The Tiny Tiny RSS feed reader allows you to access your RSS/atom feeds from everywhere, through the web or mobile apps.*
+*Access your RSS/atom feeds from everywhere, through the web or mobile apps.*

 ---